Iamswart/etap/README.md

-# Divest Online Bookstore
+# ETAP Learning Management System

 ## Overview

-Divest Online Bookstore is a web application for managing books, carts, and orders for an online bookstore.
+ETAP Learning Management System is a web application for managing subjects, topics, and learning progress for an online educational platform.

 ## Table of Contents